daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 A Security Group is a virtual firewall that controls inbound and outbound traffic for an EC2 instance (only ALLOW).
 By default, it denies all inbound traffic and allows all outbound traffic.
 You can add custom rules to configure which traffic should be allowed.

-Security groups can be attached to multiple EC2 instances and are locked down to a Region/VPC combination.
+Security groups can be attached to multiple EC2 instances and are locked down to a **Region/VPC combination**.
 You can assign multiple security groups to a single resource i.e. rules for both groups get merged.

 ### Stateful packet filtering